DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 The term **external** name server change is between two different name server administrators, which cannot be resolved to have any relation of belonging to the same registrar group in the registry.
 The term **Internal** name server change is between two name server administrators, which can be resolved to have a relation of belonging to the same registrar group with the registry.

-The term NSP is use to describe the nameserver administrator (NSA) and registrar users with the similar role in a registrar group.
+The term NSP is use to describe the name server administrator (NSA) and registrar users with the similar role in a registrar group.

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples